konstellation-io/konstellation-runtimes/README.md

 # Konstellation Runtimes

 This repository contains the necessary files to build and deploy a **runtime** environment for data science and machine learning applications to be used in `KDL` and `KRE` projects.
-Aa **runtime** refers to a pre-configured containerized environment, equipped with the tools, libraries, and dependencies which data scientists need to develop, test and deploy models.
+A **runtime** refers to a pre-configured containerized environment, equipped with the tools, libraries, and dependencies which data scientists need to develop, test and deploy models.

 ## Table of contents